The 7 Worst Movie Bullies Of All Time

 Future Man, "Bottle Rocket"

 Wes Anderson's directorial debut starred Owen Wilson, and his two brothers–Luke Wilson and Andrew Wilson.
 But it was not any of the real life siblings that Andrew's bully bratty brother character Future Man aggravated and harassed.
-That poor soul was Bob Mapplethorpe, played by Robert Musgrave, who also joined the Wilson clan in "The Wendell Baker Story," "Drillbit Taylor."
+That poor soul was Bob Mapplethorpe, played by Robert Musgrave, who also joined the Wilson clan in "The Wendell Baker Story," "Idiocracy," and "Drillbit Taylor."
 But once the no-nonsense Mr. Henry (James Caan) intervenes on Bob's behalf, Future Man learns that there is no future in being a bully.